JimOfLeisure/c3sat/readme.md

 ### To Do

 - ~~Finish decompressor code~~
-- ~~Refactor decompressor code into package~~ working in readciv3, but not pretty.
-Eventually will split into decompressor and civ3-specific interface
+- ~~Refactor decompressor code into package~~ working in decompressor, but not pretty.
+Presume will eventually pass file/stream pointers around.
-- ~~Use cli package to create command line app~~ Working in civ3sat/, but rough.
-Needs refinement.
+- ~~Use cli package to create command line app~~ Working in civ3sat/.
-- Start extracting data from file
+- Start extracting data from file - about to begin in parseciv3/.
 - Flesh out subcommands like ~~decompress, hexdump,~~ info (including world random seed and game/map settings)
 - Extract maps like Python code